simonlotzkar/autoblocks/README.md

 </p>

 - simulate rolling any number of dice, with any number of sides, and with any modifier
-- view a list of statblocks by their names, (aka the 'library') and do the following:
+- view a list of statblocks by their names, (aka a 'library') and do the following:
-    - select statblock in library and do the following:
+    - select statblock in a library and do the following:
         - display all statblock information
-        - add any number of statblock to play as new characters
+        - add any number of statblock to encounter as new characters
-    - add new, custom statblock to the library.
+    - add new, custom statblock to a library.
-- view a list of characters (aka 'play') by their names, groups, and hp; and do the following:
+- view a list of characters (aka an 'encounter') by their names, groups, and hp; and do the following:
-  - select character in play and do the following:
+  - select character in encounter and do the following:
       - display all character stats and actions
       - enter roll menu for character and do the following:
           - roll character action